GSA/ficam-federation/_plan/00_index.md

 * Significantly reduces costs for new IT infrastructure
 * Significantly reduces costs for internal identity and access services

-## What Are Your Business Needs?<!--Is Federation possible only for larger agencies with large customer bases and more funding?
-Would smaller agencies benefit from federation and can they afford it?
-Most visited websites:  https://analytics.usa.gov/-->
+## What Are Your Business Needs?

 Federation is an optimal solution for agencies with larger customer bases and many externally facing websites.

 * How many externally facing websites and mission-critical applications do we own?
-* How big is our customer population?
+* How big is our customer population?<!--Most visited Federal Government websites:  https://analytics.usa.gov/-->
-* What funding is available for IT improvements?
-* What are the potential risks?
-* Are our stakeholders likely to agree with this bold move?
+* If funding is available, are our partners and stakeholders likely to agree with this bold move?

-If your agency is encouraged by the possibilities of federation, here are some **key actions** to help you plan for a federation project:
+If federation sounds like a win-win for your agency, here are some **key actions** you can take to begin a federation project:

 ## <span style="color: #0C5C89">**Federation Project Checklist**</span>

-<i class="fa fa-check-square-o"></i> &nbsp;**Create an Agency Tiger Team/Working Group to determine whether federation will benefit your agency**
+<i class="fa fa-check-square-o"></i> &nbsp;**Designate an agency Tiger Team/Working Group**

 <i class="fa fa-check-square-o"></i> &nbsp;**Direct the agency Tiger Team/Working Group to create a business case for federation**
 * Include in the business case: